WSBDev/clickup-pr-link-action/README.md

 ### Failed to fetch task details
 - Verify the ClickUp API key has access to the workspace/space containing the task
 - Check that the task ID is valid and exists in ClickUp
-- Ensure the API key is correctly stored in GitHub secrets
+- Ensure the API key is correctly stored in GitHub secrets (this is currently Lex's PAT - check if she rotated it)

 ### PR description not updated
 - Verify the `GITHUB_TOKEN` has `pull-requests: write` permission